-For more selected videos, photos and articles see below.
+For more on the movie and Gege Akutami see below.

 Mihaela Mihailova is an Assistant Professor in the School of Cinema at San Francisco State University.
 She has published in Convergence: The International Journal of Research into New Media Technologies, Feminist Media Studies, animation: an interdisciplinary journal, Studies in Russian and Soviet Cinema, Flow, and Kino Kultura.
 She has also contributed chapters to Animating Film Theory (with John MacKay), Animated Landscapes: History, Form, and Function, The Animation Studies Reader, and Drawn from Life: Issues and Themes in Animated Documentary Cinema.
 Dr. Mihailova is the co-editor of Animation Studies and currently serves as Secretary of the Society for Animation Studies.
 Several of these pieces are available online.
 Her edited volume, Coraline: A Closer Look at Studio LAIKA’s Stop-Motion Witchcraft, is available from Bloomsbury Publishing.

 Mihailova was born and grew up in Bulgaria before moving to New Haven in 2006.
 She received her B.A., M. Phil.
 And Ph.D all from Yale.

 Read “The Strange Case of Gege Akutami, Jujutsu Kaisen’s Mangaka” by Komla Kwao